- Sam Harper – 351 at 27.00

-Melbourne Renegades have their base in the Marvel Stadium in the Docklands precinct in Melbourne and are a franchise that has existed from the inaugural season of the Big Bash League.
-We expect big things from the Renegades for BBL 10, they are one of our top BBL teams for the trophy.
+Melbourne Renegades have their base in the Marvel Stadium in the Docklands precinct in Melbourne and are a franchise that has existed since the inaugural season of the Big Bash League in 2011.

 With the core group of players for the Renegades coming from the Victoria Cricket team, the franchise had a lot of talent at their disposal, but it was shared with the other franchise from Melbourne, the Melbourne Stars.